 What would you say to someone who is considering treatment but doesn’t know where to start?

 Lisa: I would say call us, the new patient enquiry team.
 We are really happy to talk through the initial steps with you and answer any questions you may have – no question is a silly question.
 We appreciate that sometimes it is very hard even just to make that first call, but we are here to help you in any way that we can.
 We won’t rush you, we will listen, promise!

 Georgia: Start a list of questions – no matter how silly the question may seem.
 It’s easy to forget to ask things when you’re making enquiries or have appointments.
-Also join free online support groups, such as the support groups run by CARE or charities like Fertility Network UK, where you can chat to others who have been through or are about to start treatment for lots of great suggestions and advice for starting out on your journey.
+Also join free online support groups, such as the Care forum or charities like Fertility Network UK, where you can chat to others who have been through or are about to start treatment for lots of great suggestions and advice for starting out on your journey.

 Ashlea: For patients who are considering fertility treatment, I would say to call our new patient enquiry team where one of us will be happy to talk you through your first steps.
 We will provide you with some costs, treatment information and ensure you have all the correct investigations prior to speaking with our consultants to ensure there are no delays for you further down the line.
 We treat our patients on an individual basis and hope to ensure your journey is personal from the very beginning.

 Want to chat with our new patient enquiry team?
 Call us on 0800 564 2270, orrequest more information from the team through our website.